csvprobotica/Bender21Meraki/README.md

 **Phase 6:** Completion of Operation Cycle
 - After completing up to three turns, the robot concludes its operation cycle and stops.
 - The control system powers down the motors, and the robot stops, completing the assigned task.

+## Camera Test
+Here is a small calibration test of the pyxy camera with object detection.